Season 2019/2020 Place keeping with Site Specific Theatre!

 What happens to a community, and the people that live there, when a series of four intersecting freeways are built right through the heart of their neighborhood?

 From the award-winning writer of Your Healing is Killing Me, blu, The Panza Monologues and Barrio Stories, Virginia Grise returns to Tucson with a new play about the destruction and displacement of a Mexican-American community, roaming dogs, quarantines, earthmovers and ancient voladores: Their Dogs Came with Them.
 Adapted from the novel by Helena María Viramontes, the play ascribes new meanings to gang life dramas, gender queer identities, and Chicana/o/x coming of age barrio tales.
 Much like the structure of a freeway, the lives of four youth intersect and intertwine, unearthing stories about the effects and aftereffects of the Vietnam War, displacement, and state violence.
 Tucson, where the most diverse and densely populated neighborhoods were destroyed to create the Convention Center in the late 1960s, is an ideal site for a play that asks its community to consider how decisions around city planning and urban development impact everyone.
-Borderlands Theater, in collaboration with a todo dar productions, is producing this site-specific performance October 18-20, directed by Marc David Pinate and aptly staged underneath the I-19 freeway in South Tucson.
+Borderlands Theater, in collaboration with a todo dar productions, is producing this site-specific performance October 18-20, aptly staged underneath the I-19 freeway in South Tucson.

 Barrio Stories Nogales

 A celebration of Nogalense history and heritage featuring:

 Performances, Oral Histories, & Consultation by over 100 Nogalenses!